holmdk/holmdk.github.io/_posts/2020-07-16-DQN_agent_ALE_dopamine.md

 ## Brief introduction to Reinforcement Learning and Deep Q-Learning
-The premise of reinforcement learning is to "derive efficient representations of the environment from high-dimensional sensory inputs, and use these to generalize past experience to new situations" (DQN paper).
+The premise of deep reinforcement learning is to "derive efficient representations of the environment from high-dimensional sensory inputs, and use these to generalize past experience to new situations" (DQN paper).

-deep Q-network agent, receiving only the pixels and the game score as input
+The input to the agent is only the raw pixels and the game score, and the model uses convolutional neural networks to process these pixels similar to image classification.
+The primary difference lies in the objective function, which for the DQN agent is the optimal action-value function:

+[INSERT EQUATION]

 ## Installation